burrowss/mech-kb-presentation/README.md

 code and resources from the GitHub site?
 Well, you can!
 Please view [Algorithms &#43; Journalism = ?](http://cdn.rawgit.com/gkapfham/townhall2016-presentation/master/quiqleytownhall_presentation.html).

+For my use (keyboard presentation): Please go to

 ## Installation Instructions